U.S. expels two Cuban diplomats after bizarre incidents in Havana

 U.S. officials told The Associated Press that about five diplomats, several with spouses, had been affected and that no children had been involved.
 The FBI and Diplomatic Security Service are investigating.

 Cuba employs a state security apparatus that keeps untold numbers of people under surveillance and U.S. diplomats are among the most closely monitored people on the island.
-Like virtually all foreign diplomats in Cuba, the victims of the attacks lived in housing owned and maintained by the Cuban government.
+Like virtually all foreign diplomats in Cuba, the victims of the incidents lived in housing owned and maintained by the Cuban government.

-However, officials familiar with the probe said that investigators were looking into the possibilities that the attack was carried out by a third country such as Russia, possibly operating without the knowledge of Cuba’s formal chain of command.
+However, officials familiar with the probe said that investigators were looking into the possibilities that the incidents were carried out by a third country such as Russia, possibly operating without the knowledge of Cuba’s formal chain of command.

 The U.S. officials weren’t authorized to discuss the investigation publicly and spoke on condition of anonymity.
+Cuban officials declined to comment on the incident.

 Nauert said that investigators did not yet have a definitive explanation for the incidents but stressed they take them “very seriously,” as shown by the Cuban diplomats’ expulsions.